awsdocs/amazon-rds-user-guide/doc_source/custom-cev.preparing.md

 ## Preparing the CEV manifest<a name="custom-cev.preparing.manifest"></a>

-A CEV manifest is a JSON document that describes that installation \.zip files that you uploaded to Amazon S3\.
+A CEV manifest is a JSON document that includes the following:
++ \(Required\) The list of installation \.zip files that you uploaded to Amazon S3\.
 RDS Custom applies the patches in the order in which they're listed in the manifest\.
++ \(Optional\) Installation parameters that set nondefault values for the Oracle base, Oracle home, and the ID and name of the UNIX/Linux user and group\.
+Be aware that you can’t modify the installation parameters for an existing CEV or an existing DB instance\.
+You also can’t upgrade from one CEV to another CEV when the installation parameters have different settings\.

+For sample CEV manifests, see [CEV manifest examples](#custom-cev.preparing.manifest.examples)\.

 **Topics**
 + [JSON fields in the CEV manifest](#custom-cev.preparing.manifest.fields)